igorskyflyer/npm-modern-module/README.md

 ## Features

-✅ single codebase for you to write,
+✅ single codebase for you to mantain,
 <br>
 ✅ codebase written in ES6,
 <br>